 How to Care for Your Dental Health in Menopause

 If you are going through menopause, chances are you already noticed how hormone level shifts inside your body affect your health.
 You could have symptoms like hot flashes, brain fog, weight gain, mood swings, and low sex drive.
 Apart from those, your oral health might suffer as well.
-It is not uncommon to have dry mouth, changes in taste buds, burning, or gum inflammation.
+It is not uncommon to have dry mouth, changes in taste buds, or gum inflammation.
 That is why caring for your dental health is even more important in menopause.

 Dental Health Problems in Menopause